jgoodman/Artemis/README.md

 ## Controller

 Perl modules by the way which interface with the Model.
+Still deciding if these should be in moved to an Artemis::Controller:: namespace as of April 12, 2017.

-### Artemis::Action
+### Artemis::Actions

 Represents "doing" something in the gameworld.
 Often composed of conditions and operations.
 When you _execute_ an action, The conditions are first evaluated; If they return true then the operations manipulate the game in some way, otherwise